aesthetic-suite/framework/README.md

 Not to be confused with global styles, global at-rules are at-rules that must be defined in the root of a style sheet and cannot be defined within a selector.

-> Not all adapters support global at-rules.
+> Not all adapters support every global at-rule.

 ##### @charset